This Article On VA Property Tax Exemption Guidelines On VA Home Loans Was PUBLISHED On October 8th, 2019

 - Veterans need to apply for VA Property Tax Exemption after they have closed on their homes

 Homeowners who have a service-related disability can apply for VA Property Tax Exemption.
-Those who do not have 100% disability can apply for a partial VA Property Tax Exemption.
+Those who do not have 100% disability can apply for a partial Property Tax Exemption.

-VA Property Tax Exemption Saves Homeowners From Paying Property Taxes
+Property Tax Exemption Saves Homeowners From Paying Property Taxes

-All disabled veterans are encouraged to apply for VA Property Tax Exemption.
+All disabled veterans are encouraged to apply for Property Tax Exemption.
 Even veterans who are only partially disabled may qualify for a partial exemption.